mautic/developer-documentation-new/docs/design/navigating_resources.rst

 Platform templates
 ------------------

-There are several Twig templates available on the platform code to help developers streamline developemnt.

-These templates are organized in folders depending on their purpose and functionality.
+Mautic provides several Twig templates to help you streamline development and maintain consistency.
+Templates are organized by their purpose and functionality.

-The main folders are:
+You will find these main folders:

-- ``@MauticCore/Helper``: Templates that help with common tasks (rendering buttons for page actions, for example)
+- ``@MauticCore/Helper`` contains templates for common tasks, such as rendering buttons for page actions.
-- ``@MauticCore/Components``: Templates that implement design patterns coming from the design system, suitable for any kind of content
+- ``@MauticCore/Components`` includes templates that implement design patterns from the design system for a wide variety of content.
-- ``@MauticCore/Modules``: Templates that can be reused across several bundles for specific types of contents, built on top of Components (for example, to render a stats panel by using tile components)
+- ``@MauticCore/Modules`` provides templates that combine Components for specific content types, such as using tile components to display statistics.

-Module folders can also be found within specific bundles.
-These folders contain templates that are specific to the bundle they are in, and are not reusable across other bundles.
+You will also find module folders inside specific bundles for templates unique to that bundle.
+These templates are not intended for reuse across other bundles.

 .. note::

-   Always use platform templates for existing components to avoid code duplication and to ensure consistency across the platform.
+   Use existing platform templates to maintain consistency and reduce code duplication.

 Modifying templates
 ^^^^^^^^^^^^^^^^^^^

-Using attributes
+Allowing custom attributes
-""""""""""""""""

-Before considering adding, removing or changing variables from a template, check if your needs could be addressed by allowing custom attributes if the template doesn't support it yet.

-For example:
+""""""""""""""""""""""""""

+Before you add, remove, or change variables in a template, first check whether you can accomplish your goal by supporting custom attributes.
+Many Mautic templates already allow you to pass custom attributes, which lets you adapt behavior or appearance without changing the template’s structure.
+This approach works well when you need to integrate with JavaScript libraries such as Bootstrap.

+You can allow custom attributes by adding this snippet to your template:

 .. code-block:: twig

-    {% if attributes is defined and attributes is not empty %}{% for attr_key, attr_value in attributes %}{{ attr_key }}="{{ attr_value }}" {% endfor %}{% endif %}
+    {% if attributes is defined and attributes is not empty %}

-This snippet allows you to pass custom attributes to the template, which can be used to modify the behavior or appearance of the component.
-It's a common pattern in Mautic templates and is used in several platform templates, becoming useful for integrating with JS libraries such as Bootstrap.
+        {% for attr_key, attr_value in attributes %}
+            {{ attr_key }}="{{ attr_value }}"
+        {% endfor %}
+    {% endif %}

-When including your template, you could pass the attributes as follows:
+When you include your template, pass the attributes as follows:

 .. code-block:: twig